 The notary public and Spanish Wills

-The notary public plays a vital role when it comes to Spanish Wills.
-Dealing with a notary public in Spain helps to ensure that the Will is executed as smoothly as possible and also helps to avoid any potential complications that may arise.
+The notary public plays a vital role when it comes to Foreign Will.
+Dealing with a notary public in Spain helps to ensure that the Foreign or Spanish Will is executed as smoothly as possible and also helps to avoid any potential complications that may arise.
 They will provide services such as

 - Validating that the Will has been correctly executed according to Spanish law.